 One of the main ways is to add Indian almond leaves.
 Betta fish come from tannin-stained waters and Indian almond leaves will do just that while providing a natural boost to their immunity.

-Other ways you can guarantee the recovery of your fish are by providing good filtration and good aeration.
+Other ways you can improve chances of full recovery are by providing good filtration and aeration.
+The cleaner water and additional oxygen will provide a good environment for healing.

-For the most part, this will involve following the instructions given by the specific product.
-However, there are a few ways you need to prepare your betta fish for medications.
+Using medications involves following the instructions given by the specific product.
+However, there are a few broad principles that you’ll usually need to follow:

 Remove carbon from the filter and add an airstone for better oxygenation.

-However, some of the most popular aquarium products are Maracyn, Waterlife Myxazin, or Kanaplex.
+However, some of the most popular aquarium products are Maracyn, Waterlife Myxazin, and Kanaplex.

 Some other medications, like Melafix and Bettafix, are commonly recommended for betta fish fin rot as well.
-However, these products contain oils, like tea tree oil, that can coat the labyrinth organ and make it difficult for your fish to breathe, and can cause permanent damage.
+However, these products contain oils, like tea tree oil, that can coat the labyrinth organ, make it difficult for your fish to breathe, and can cause permanent damage.

-However, if your fish’s health continues to decline over the course of a few weeks, it might be time to look into stronger medications and/or other illnesses.
+However, if your fish’s health continues to decline over the next few weeks, it might be time to look into stronger medications and/or diagnose other illnesses.

 Improvement can be seen in a matter of days with fin rot.
 Sadly, it will take more than just a few days for your fish to regrow its fins though.